 The Waste-Filled Benefits System and Maternity Care

-- Billing errors like unbundling single procedures into multiple charges.
+- Billing errors like unbundling single procedures.

 - Hospital choice disparities leading to wildly different costs for the same delivery.